Visitor Management System Accessibility Statement

 We know some parts of this website are not fully accessible:

-• text-to-speech assistive technologies (including Job Access with Speech (JAWS) and NonVisual Desktop Access (NVDA)) are not necessarily compatible with all browser configurations when using this website;
+• Speech-to-text assistive software (for example, Dragon NaturallySpeaking) is not necessarily compatible with all browser configurations when using this website

-• speech-to-text assistive software (for example, Dragon NaturallySpeaking) is not necessarily compatible with all browser configurations when using this website;
+• Text-to-speech assistive technology (Job Access with Speech (JAWS)is not necessarily compatible with all browser configurations when using this website

-• some parts of the website are not fully compatible with mobile accessibility functionality.
+• Some parts of the website are not fully compatible with mobile accessibility functionality

 Feedback and contact information